The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

-We can see that Borel follows the path of Qu\'etelet, Cournot and Markov in their quarrels with the opponents to the conception of an `average man' as antinomic with man's free-will, be it religious or not : see \cite{Callens1997}, \cite{Martin2007} and \cite{Seneta2003} on these subjects.
+We see how Borel followed Quetelet, Cournot and Markov's path in their quarrels with the opponents to the conception of an `average man', allegedly in contradiction to man's free will, whether a religious tenet or not : see \cite{Callens1997}, \cite{Martin2007} and \cite{Seneta2003} on this subject.